 One way to solve the issue of limited creative prowess is by making more advanced and appropriate language models.
 For example, the inspirational work of researchers like Mirowski et al. (2022) clearly shows that there is much to gain from this approach.
 However, a technological trajectory still sidesteps questions of how we relate and interface with our AI companions.
 For example, our research found that the activity of reading with Multiverse often turned into a task of “caring for the AI,” making creative decisions based on an intuitive likelihood of garnering the most coherent generations.

 Caring for a dull reflection of ourselves raises a question: What could we create if we abandoned the conceit of AI as an imitation of the human mind?
 If our AI models on echoes of ourselves, can it create something novel?
 How would a feral GPT-3 scale model communicate its strange conception of the world?
 Would intelligence made from numbers not have to be a different being all of its own?
 How would a feral GPT-3 scale model communicate its strange conception of the world?
 Would intelligence made from numbers not have to be a different being all of its own?

-Thanks to my collaborators Maliheh Ghajargar, Jeffrey Bardzell, Anuradha Reddy, and Line Henriksen, my thesis advisor Anne-Marie Hansen, Benjamin Maus for all of his UI feedback, and Malte Dahlberg for proof-reading this essay.
+Thanks to my collaborators Maliheh Ghajargar, Jeffrey Bardzell, Anuradha Reddy, and Line Henriksen, my thesis advisor Anne-Marie Hansen, and Benjamin Maus for all of his UI feedback.

 - Carter, L. (2002).
 Argument in hypertext: Writing strategies and the problem of order in a nonsequential world.
 Computers and Composition, 20(1), 3-22.